My Background

 If your DVD player, cable box, game console, etc has an HDMI output, use that instead of the yellow composite cable.
 If HDMI is not available on your unit, check to see if it has component output on it (green, blue, and red plugs) and use those instead.
 HDMI and Component cable interfaces provide your TV with the best signal possible since they are both capable of transmitting HD resolution.
 S-Video and Composite cables are not HD connections and using those when you can use HDMI or Component cable connections will result in a grainy picture with only a fraction of detail an HD source has.
 HDMI in theory should be better than Component since HDMI transmits its signal digitally while Component does the same job using an analog signal.
 In practice, however, HDMI only gives you a slight amount of extra detail which would most likely be discernible to some.
 The advantage of HDMI is that it does help keep cable clutter down since its slender design transmit both high quality video and sound in one simple cable.

-Guard yourself against the Peer Influence e.g. What your not-so-knowledgeable neighbor Jim said
+Guard yourself against the Peer Influence

+Who cares about what your neighbor Jim said.
 Peer influence is one of the greatest things that drive people to do stuff.
-Because of the lack of knowledge typical consumers have, they say things that aren't necessarily true, some are even myths.
-Don't always listen to what your friends and neighbor say.
-"Oh honey, we don't want to go with plasma because Jim said that plasmas go out in 5 years." or "Oh honey, we don't want that Pioneer 720p plasma because its only 720p.
+Because of the lack of knowledge typical consumers have, they say things that aren't necessarily true, "Oh honey, we don't want to go with plasma because Jim said that plasmas go out in 5 years." or "Oh honey, we don't want that Pioneer 720p plasma because its only 720p.
 Let's get the Vizio 1080p LCD because it has higher resolution."
-Your neighbor Jim might act like he knows a little especially if he became a recently new owner of a HDTV, but he's basically spewing to you the dumb-downed version of stuff that the kid at BB or CC told him, and even that info in itself isn't that great.
-Resolution isn't everything.

 FAQs